vectordotdev/vector/docs/specs/target.md

-The primary differentiator between the two being that Virtual/Physical Machines provide a single node as the deployment target, whereas Orchestration Platforms allow for a scheduler to deploy Vector across a number nodes.
+The primary differentiator between the two being that Virtual/Physical Machines provide a single node as the deployment target, whereas Orchestration Platforms allow for a scheduler to deploy Vector across a number of nodes.
 These categories have their own requirements for each
 [Deployment Architecture](#3-deployment-architectures).